 art, while others are made of pottery or whittled from a piece of wood; some

-kept neat and clean.
-He wants us to downsize, getting rid of the junk and
+conducts a surprise inspection using fiery circumstances, and He wants us to downsize, getting rid of the junk and increase the quality of our

-concentrate the will of God in our lives.
+home.
 As time passes we collect more

-living quarters.
-In place of youthful lusts and fornication we pursue
+He will be pleased with us.
+In place of youthful lusts we pursue

 righteousness, faith, love and peace with those who call on the Lord from a